Substra/substra/examples/titanic/README.md

 ## Adding the assets to substra

-### Adding the objective, dataset and data samples to substra
+### Adding the objective, dataset and data samples to substra as a user of the node 0

-A script has been written that adds objective, data manager and data samples to substra.
+A script has been written that adds objective, data manager and data samples to substra as a user of node 0.
 It uses the `substra` python sdk to perform actions.
 It's main goal is to create assets, get their keys and use these keys in the creation of other assets.